-- In an emergency, call 999 (police, fire, ambulance) - Emotional distress: Samaritans (116 123), London Nightline (0207 631 0101) - Shelter housing advice helpline (8am - 8pm: 0808 800 4444) - 5.
-Response times.
-The Advice Team can be busy, but will respond to email and phone enquiries within two working days, not necessarily with a full answer, but to agree what we're able to do and when. - 6.
-Confidentiality.
-We'll only break confidentiality in the limited circumstances set out in our Service Standards (greenwichsu.co.uk/welfare/advice/standards).
+In an emergency, call 999

+(police, fire, ambulance)

+Emotional distress: Samaritans (116

+123), London Nightline (0207 631 0101)

+Shelter housing advice

+helpline (8am - 8pm: 0808 800 4444)

+5. Response times: The advice team can be busy, but will respond to email and phone enquiries within 2 working days.

+6. Confidentiality: We'll only break confidentiality in the limited circumstances set out in our Service Standards (www.suug.co.uk/welfare/ advice/standards).
 Otherwise, we will not share information with the rest of the SU without consent.

-As a Rep you should also keep confidentiality about sensitive issues you refer to students to the service about.
+As a Rep you should also keep confidentiality about sensitive issues.

-progression & recognition
+PROGRESSION + RECOGNITION

-Faculty Officer and GSU Officer
+Faculty Officer and Vice President Education

-We hope that you find being a Programme Rep challenging and rewarding this year, and if you do you should start thinking about where to go from here.
-Being a Programme Rep is perfect experience to go onto to be either a Faculty Officer or GSU officer.
+We hope that you find being a Programme Rep challenging and rewarding this year and if you do, you should start thinking about where to go from here.
+Being a Programme Rep is the perfect experience if you want to go on to be either a Faculty Officer or Vice President Education.